 If Touchless Door Access isn’t For You

 There are other measures you can take to reduce the spread of germs via use of your storefront door even without touchless door hardware.
 Because sometimes that super-modern, high-tech vibe isn’t for every business.
 For instance, if you have traditional double wood doors on the exterior of your business, a keypad or swipe card might not fit that aesthetic.
+Installing a new air curtain could also go a long way to keeping pollutants out of your space.
+It’s an invisible wall that keeps any external pollutants out and your HVAC’s air in.
+It helps your HVAC continuously cycle air keeping your space cleaner and your systems more efficient.

 We’re all learning a new normal.
 Though presumably the pandemic will be over at some point, the need for continued health and hygiene precautions may continue into the future, which means that installing touchless door hardware may be worth looking into for the long term.
+You can consider your commercial doors ready for our next health crisis (though we all hope one never comes).